 - ^ WageIndicator Foundation (2023).
 Minimum Wage- Republic of Congo. https://wageindicator.org/salary/minimum-wage/republic-of-the-congo

 - ^ U.S. Department of State.
-2022 Country Reports on Human Rights Practices: Republic of Congo. https://www.state.gov/reports/2022-country-reports-on-human-rights-practices/republic-of-the-congo/
+2023 Country Reports on Human Rights Practices: Republic of Congo. https://www.state.gov/reports/2023-country-reports-on-human-rights-practices/republic-of-the-congo/

 Living wage

-The Global Living Wage Coalition has developed a Living Wage Reference Value for rural Republic of Congo based on the Anker methodology.
+The Global Living Wage Coalition has developed a Living Wage reference value for rural Republic of Congo based on the Anker methodology.

 - ^ Global Living Wage Coalition (2023).
-Anker Living Wage Reference Value: Rural Republic of Congo 2022. https://www.globallivingwage.org/wp-content/uploads/2023/04/Rural-Congo-Brazzaville-LW-Reference-Value-Report-Dec-5-Final-1.pdf
+Anker Living Wage Reference Value: Rural Republic of Congo. https://www.globallivingwage.org/reference-value/living-wage-reference-value%e2%81%a0-rural-republic-of-congo/